adamps08/adamps08/README.md

   </a> -->
 </p>

 Hello!
 I am a passionate full-stack developer from America, though I spent some time living in Japan in the past.
+My background is in education, and while implementing technology-based learning practices on the job I began to pique an interest in the software I was utilizing daily; how does it work?
+Can it's functionality be improved?
+Could it possibly be designed in a more intuitive fasion?
+Such questions eventually led me down the trail of becoming a software engineer.
 I have a knack for both front and back end web development, and am currently exploring freelance opportunities.

 See [my website](https://apsmith.netlify.app) for more information!